Nick2818/pigGame/README.md

 # "Pig Game" JavaScript HTML CSS
-## Rolling dice, hold your score to reach 100 score to beat your opponent.
+## GAMEPLAY: Rolling dice, hold your score to reach 100 score to beat your opponent.
 ## If dice shows 1 or you hold score the player is changed.
-## 2 Players
-## WIN Score: 100
+## 2 Players | WIN Score: 100